zolotarovgl/GeneExt/Manual.md

 ![Orphan_merging](./img/peak_clustering.png)

 Default settings are the following:
-* Maximum distance between the peaks (`--orphan_maxdist`) - median size of an intron.
+* Maximum distance between the peaks (`--orphan_maxdist`) - 75-th percentile of intron sizes.
 * Maximum size of the orphan peak cluster (`--orphan_maxsize`) - median gene length.

-So far, the merged peaks are represented by a single continuos region.
+The merged peaks are represented by a single continuos region.

 ## Input troubleshooting